 Republicans unveil revised healthcare bill

-WASHINGTON: Republican leaders unveiled a revamped healthcare bill on Thursday (Jul 13) aimed at salvaging Donald Trump's top legislative priority, after the US president warned he'll be "very angry" if party divisions scupper his drive to dismantle Obamacare.
+WASHINGTON: Republican leaders unveiled a revamped health care bill on Thursday (Jul 13) aimed at salvaging President Donald Trump's top legislative priority, but the fresh effort already faced skepticism from within the party's conservative and moderate wings.

 The new Senate bill is intended to woo Republicans from both conservative and moderate factions, and reassure those who fear repealing Barack Obama's Affordable Care Act - a longstanding goal for the party - could adversely impact millions of Americans.